-The following diagrams shows a typical deployment for an example product using a layered architecture with an API gateway and a backend.
+The following diagram shows a typical deployment for an example product using a layered architecture with an API gateway and a backend.
 The external and internal webapp deployments can be deployed in different application servers, separated by an optional firewall.
 A separate web-application-firewall should be placed between the public internet and the external webapp, and should handle SSL encryption.

 The Tomcats are typically dockerized.

-A separate internal deployment can be setup for all asynchronous processing, such as jobs.
+A separate internal deployment can be set up for all asynchronous processing, such as jobs.
 This allows for a clear separation of 'online' API call processing, and 'offline' batch processing, and ensures greater flexibility in upgrades, horizontal scaling and deployment restarts.

-The internal-webapp communicates with all external services, such as PSPs, email / sms service providers, currency exchange rate providers, etc.
+The internal-webapp communicates with all external services, such as PSPs, email / SMS service providers, currency exchange rate providers, etc.